pmichaillat/intermediate-macro/README.md

 # Intermediate Macroeconomics

-This repository contains material for a one-semester course in intermediate macroeconomics.
+This repository contains material for a semester-long course in intermediate macroeconomics.

 ## Instructor